Alessandro-Mosconi/Itch.io-mobile-app/DD.md

 # Third-Party Integrations

-The ItchExplorer app will integrate with several third-party services to enhance its functionality and provide a seamless user experience.
+The Itch.io app will integrate with several third-party services to enhance its functionality and provide a seamless user experience.

 ## OAuth API